frephs/IS24-AM21/documentation_wip/uml.md

     playCard(int cardNumber) void
-    %% removes the card from the player's hand and places it on the board addCard(Card card) void
+    %% removes the card from the player's hand and places it on the board calling the playerboard method addCard(Card card) void
     %% only puts a card in the player's hand (aka the personal board)